AlaaAlzahrani/Jiwar_database/README.md

 1. **Navigate**: go to the [jiwar_database](https://github.com/AlaaAlzahrani/Jiwar_database/tree/master/jiwar_database) directory

-2. **Obtain**: Download the file for the language and format you need.
+2. **Obtain**: download the file for the language and format you need.

-3. **Query**: We recommend using the database in Excel format as it allows for fast and robust queries.
+3. **Query**: we recommend using the database in Excel format as it allows for fast and robust queries.

 ## File Structure